damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 - Can we charge $99 for it?
 The pricing should hurt, we'll improve it over time.
 - Does it have an alternative in the marketplace?
+- Can we build a whole new set of features around it?

 ## Talking about EE only decisions